Optimizing Rank for High-Fidelity Implicit Neural Representations: Experiments

 \subsubsection{Single Image Super-Resolution}

 We apply our approach to the single-image super-resolution (SISR) task using the DIV2K dataset \citep{Agustsson2017CVPRWorkshops,Timofte2017CVPRWorkshops} with an upsampling factor of $4$.
 The reconstruction is performed by representing the high-resolution image implicitly through an INR, enabling the recovery of fine details lost during downsampling.
 Similar to the CT reconstruction experiment, INRs optimized with Muon demonstrate strong performance on this inverse problem.
-Notably, orthogonalized optimization substantially improves results for MLPs with ReLU-based activations, making the ReLU FFN particularly effective for this task.
+Notably, as shown in \autoref{tab:sisr_optimizer_comparison}, orthogonalized optimization substantially improves results for MLPs with ReLU-based activations, making the ReLU FFN particularly effective for this task.
 Muon does not consistently enhance reconstruction quality for architectures with strong high-frequency inductive biases, such as FINER and SIREN.
 However, these architectures also no longer outperform the ReLU FFN trained with Muon.
 We postulate that this is due to the advantageous low-frequency bias of ReLU-based MLPs for this task, which reduces high-frequency artifacts while, through orthogonalized optimization, still retaining the capacity to model fine-scale structures.